-6.2 Using a Dense AAM for a Talking Head

-One application of dense AAMs is in visual text-to-speech systems.
-To demonstrate the advantage of a dense AAM we train a 'talking head' model using a sparse AAM and a dense AAM built using the proposed method.
-As can be seen in figure 6 and the supplementary
+Using a Dense AAM for visual text-to-speech One application of dense AAMs is in visual text-tospeech (VTTS) systems [37].
+To demonstrate the advantage of a dense AAM we train a VTTS system using a sparse AAM and a dense AAM built using the proposed method.
+Both models are used to track an

-Figure 6: Synthesising novel speech with a virtual talking head.
+Fig. 10: Synthesising novel speech using VTTS.
 The same frame of synthesis using (a) the original sparse AAM, (b) a dense AAM built by densifying the sparse AAM and (c) a dense AAM built fully automatically. (d) top - the mouth region of a target image, middle - reconstruction using densified AAM, bottom - reconstruction using AAM built fully automatically.
 The model built fully automatically exhibits reconstruction artefacts.

-video the dense AAM is significantly sharper.
+hour long training video and the AAM parameters are used along with audio features to train a hidden Markov model based text-to-speech (HMM-TTS) system [38].
+At synthesis time the HMM-TTS system generates audio and a set of new AAM parameters which are rendered using the AAM.
+As can be seen in Figure 10 the synthetic rendering using the dense AAM is significantly sharper than that obtained with the sparse AAM.
 We also built a dense AAM without providing an initial sparse mesh.
-This resulted in good results in most regions (figure 6(c)) but was not able to fully handle the complex occlusions and disocclusions around the mouth, resulting in artefacts during synthesis (figure 6(d)).
-Initial labelling in this region is currently still required in order to produce high-quality models.
+This resulted in good results in most regions (Figure 10(c)) but was not able to fully handle the complex occlusions and disocclusions around the mouth, resulting in artefacts during synthesis (Figure 10(d)).
+Initial labelling in this region is currently still required in order to produce high-quality models on high resolution imagery.

-7 Conclusions
+7 Conclusions and future work